 Activities from this Summer, including a move that found us downsizing from our home of 22 years, has taken it’s toll on my involvement in the #SundaySupper movement.
 I’m glad to be back around the Sunday Supper table as it’s a great group of bloggers with great ideas for commaradarie and group events.
 If you’re not familiar, the #SundaySupper Movement was started by Isabel over at Family Foodie as a project for “bringing back Sunday supper around the family table.”
 Who can argue with that???
 This event is being hosted by Heather of Hezzi-D’s Books and Cooks and Christie of A Kitchen Hoor’s Adventures.
 Thanks Ladies!

 When the leaves start turning from green to brilliant Fall colors, I start turning to my crockpot for easy flavor-packed savory meals.
-Today’s #SundaySupper assignment couldn’t be more timely as we’re all sharing slow-cooker recipes from beverages to desserts and everything in between.
+And this recipe couldn’t be more timely for convenience and the season.
 I’ve chosen this easy slow cooker pork chops with apples.
-You’ll find links below to an extravaganza of more slow cooked ideas.

 With my love for fennel seed, I sometimes forget about that container of anise seed in my spice drawer.
 Similar to fennel, anise is sweet and very aromatic.
 The seeds I purchased at my local spice shop are whole and whenever I cook with them I crush them with my fingers as I’m sprinkling them on.
 Then I find myself craving black jelly beans. 🙂